92nd Scripps National Spelling Bee

 The 92nd Scripps National Spelling Bee was held at the Gaylord National Resort & Convention Center in National Harbor, Maryland, from May 27 to 30, 2019.
 The finals were held on May 30, 2019, and televised on ESPN2 and ESPN.
 It featured 562 total contestants and was won by eight co-champions who had lasted through twenty rounds.

 Field

 There were 562 contestants in the 92nd competition, a sizeable jump over the 515 who competed in the previous year.
 Eleven spellers who made the prime-time finals last year were back.
 270 spellers won regional bees, and about 292 applied through the RSVBee program.
 There were nine sets of twins in the competition.
 162 spellers were return contestants.
-The youngest speller, Faizan Zaki, was 7, and the oldest spellers were 15.
+The youngest speller, Faizan Zaki (future champion of the 2025 bee), was 7, and the oldest spellers were 15.